ryan258/ideaforge/README.md

    npm run dev
    ```
 4. Open your browser and visit `http://localhost:5173` (or whatever port your cauldron tells you)

+## Usage 🖥️

+1. Start at The Crucible: Enter your own idea or generate one with AI.
+2. Move to The Mold: Create personas for your target audience.
+3. (Coming Soon) Explore idea directions in The Forge.
+4. (Coming Soon) Refine your idea in The Anvil.
+5. (Coming Soon) Generate social media content in The Workshop.
+6. (Coming Soon) Add final touches in The Finishing Touch.

 ## For the Grown-ups (Teachers and Parents) 👩‍🏫👨‍🏫